 2. What is the difference between UI testing and GUI testing?

-Besides, in UI testing, the command line interface with every means of interaction is tested, while in GUI testing, the graphic interface with which the user engages is focused on.
+Besides, in mobile user interface testing, the command line interface with every means of interaction is tested, while in GUI testing, the graphic interface with which the user engages is focused on.

 3. What are broken UI elements?

-4. What are the key differences between UI testing and UX testing?
+4. What is UI/UX testing and What are the key differences between UI testing and UX testing?

-UI testing is a testing type that helps testers ensure that all the fields, labels, buttons, and other items on the screen function as desired.
-It involves checking screens with controls, like toolbars, colors, fonts, sizes, icons, and others, and how these respond to the user input.
+Mobile user interface testing is a testing type that helps testers ensure that all the fields, labels, buttons, and other items on the screen function as desired.
+Mobile UI testing involves checking screens with controls, like toolbars, colors, fonts, sizes, icons, and others, and how these respond to the user input.

 On the other hand, UX testing is a process of testing the various sides of the user experience to determine the most efficient way for a project and its elements to interact with the users.